Restricted type II maximum likelihood priors on regression coefficients: Type II ML priors in normal linear models

 \begin{proposition} For $n > p+p_0$, the solution to the optimization problem

 can be written as

-\end{proposition} In the following subsections, we study the properties of the type II ML prior on $\beta$ that takes $\widehat{W}$ as its design matrix in model selection and uncertainty, estimation, and prediction.
+\end{proposition} In the following subsections, we study the properties of the type II ML prior on $\beta$ that takes $\widehat{W}$ as its covariance matrix in model selection and uncertainty, estimation, and prediction.